sufiyan-syed0921/market-validation-fsy/README.md

 ## Conclusions & Key Findings

 ##### *RQ 1: Understand whether users of flight simulation yokes perceive feel, smoothness, and precision issues in current market offerings.​*
+- Analysis results find that a considerable amount of customer reviews (30%) and survey respondents (45%-55%) for the Turtle Beach and Honeycomb yoes contain or claim issues with smoothness, feel, and precion of pitch mechanism.
+- To a lesser degree, the analysis finds that 10% of customer reviews and 36% of survey respondents of the Thrustmaster Yoke contain or claim issues with smoothness, feel, and precion of pitch mechanism.
+- Findings between the customer review analysis and survey analysis are consistent in the Thrustmaster having a higher satisfaction regarding yoke smoothness compared to the other competitors.
+This makes sense given the Thrustmaster yoke mechanism is pendular rather than linear, and not succesiptable to smoothness issues.
+  -  This findings highlight that our proposed product is not as much of a direct compeitor to the thrustmaster as it is to the honeycomb and Turtle Beach yokes.
+This makes sense given that our product and the honeycomb and turtle beach yokes both share a linear mechanism and that the thrustmaster yoke is particularly positioned to mimic a Boeing aircrafts yoke and for enthusiasts of Boeing aircraft, while the other competitors are general to most aircraft.
+-  Dissatisfaction with feel, smoothness, and precision were found higher in the survey results than the customer reviews consistent across each of the products.
+This reveals the discrepency vs what users feel regarding feature when asked to think criticly about its drawbacks in the survey question vs what the most significant issues are as it relates to the product in the reviews.
 ##### *RQ 2: Determine the value users place on the feel, smoothness, and precision of a flight yoke relative to other features.​*
 ##### *RQ 3: Assess the comparative desirability of the current product against its primary competitors.​*